strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 Start the auth server:

 ```
-node auth-server
+node .
 ```

-Browse to `localhost:3002`.
-You should be redirected to `localhost:3202` and you should see:
+Browse to `localhost:3002`.You should be redirected to `localhost:3202` and you should see:

 ```